Local government: Kazakhstan

-Korea, South
+Korea

 Malaysia

 Local government is the lowest level in the system of government in Malaysia—after federal and state.
-It has the power to collect taxes (in the form of assessment tax), to create laws and rules (in the form of by-laws) and to grant licenses and permits for any trade in its area of jurisdiction, in addition to providing basic amenities, collecting and managing waste and garbage as well as planning and developing the area under its jurisdiction.
+Councillors are not elected in local-level elections which have been abolished in 1976, but rather appointed by state governments.
+It has the power to collect taxes (in the form of assessment tax), to create laws and rules (in the form of by-laws) and grants licenses and permits for any trade in its area of jurisdiction, in addition to providing basic amenities, collecting and managing waste and garbage as well as planning and developing the area under its jurisdiction.

 Myanmar

 Nepal

 Gaunpalika (Rural Council) and Nagarpalika (Municipal council) are the local level divisions in Nepal.
 Which is ruled by third level of government after Federal and Provincial government.
 In Nepal there are total 753 local levels government (including 6 Metropolises, 11 Sub-metropolises, 276 Municipalities and 460 Gaunpalikas).
 And there are total 6,743 wards are formed under these 753 local levels.
 These local government are ruled by local leaders and the Mayor is the supreme of each local government which is elected every 5 (Five) year by local public.